rosslh/rosshill.ca/content/webofdevs.md

 website: https://webofdevs.com
 thumbnail: webofdevs-thumb
 thumbnailBorder: true
-excerpt: Web of Devs is a community of developers with amazing webpages.
+excerpt: A community of developers with amazing webpages.
 You can browse personal sites, save your favorites, and share your own.
 tags: [typescript, svelte, nestjs, postgresql]
 # vercel, heroku
 ---